-1. Make it about the people, not gains
+1. Make it about the skills and abilities gained.

 2. Focus on the results

 The former explains what you did, and the latter tells the reader why he must care.
 Like our instance bullet point above, bullet points so frequently leave the reader questioning, So what? , What impact did you have?
 This question must be, above all, answered by every curriculum vitae bullet.
 To assess if this hurdle is cleared, you can try adding the words resulting in, to every other bullet point.
 Quantifying your results also forms a vital part of creating your resume since the admissions committee will be interested in getting to know about how you had performed in your previous roles.
 It will showcase your problem solving, analytical skills, teamwork, and management skills.
 These characteristics will tell them if you were competent enough to be in charge of a team and how you handled the responsibility as well.
 The adcom will look to admit candidates with such specific skill sets since they would be better suited for managerial programs in comparison to candidates who have failed to mention the above key factors.

 You can specify actual numbers which depict your achievements at work instead of using vague terms.
 You can include the exact percentage by which you reduced costs for the company, mention the number of people who were under your direct supervision for a project, completed interviews with about 100 individuals before establishing findings for a presentation, conducted training sessions for over 200 new hires etc. When you mention such metrics on your resume it makes it much more compelling.
 It could help project your analytical skills as well in the process.
 This is another essential trait which is bound to impress the adcom members since they believe such candidates will be able to adapt to the management program in a better manner.

 4. Must support your persona